-Coronary & Structural Heart turnover for fiscal year 2018 was \$3.6 billion, an increase of 14 percent as compared to fiscal year 2017.
-Coronary & Structural Heart turnover growth for fiscal year 2018 was largely driven by the continued strong customer adoption of the Evolut PRO Transcatheter Aortic Valve system (Evolut PRO) and the Evolut R 34mm transcatheter aortic heart valve, as well as continued penetration into intermediate risk in the U.S., which received approval late in the first quarter of fiscal year 2018.
-Turnover growth was also driven by the continued strong demand for the Resolute Onyx drug-eluting stent in the U.S. and Japan, which launched in the first quarter of fiscal year 2018.
+Coronary & Structural Heart turnover for fiscal year 2019 was \$3.7 billion, an increase of 5 percent as compared to fiscal year 2018.
+Coronary & Structural Heart turnover growth for fiscal year 2019 was driven by the global strength of the CoreValve Evolut PRO transcatheter aortic valve system (Evolut PRO) and continued penetration into intermediate risk in the U.S., as well as growth in cannulae, including the Bio-Medicus Next Gen Cannulae, guide catheters, and coronary balloons.

-Aortic & Peripheral Vascular turnover for fiscal year 2018 was \$1.8 billion, an increase of 6 percent as compared to fiscal year 2017.
-Aortic & Peripheral Vascular turnover growth for fiscal year 2018 was driven by growth in Valiant Captivia Thoracic stent grafts, Percutaneous Transluminal Angioplasty (PTA) balloons and drug-coated balloons, as well as success of the Heli-FX EndoAnchor System.
-Turnover growth was further driven by strong performance in EndoVenous due to accelerated growth of the VenaSeal vein closure system, for which approval for reimbursement payment in the U.S. from the Centers for Medicare & Medicaid Services (CMS) was initiated in January 2018.
+Aortic, Peripheral & Venous turnover for fiscal year 2019 was \$1.9 billion, an increase of 4 percent as compared to fiscal year 2018.
+Aortic, Peripheral & Venous turnover growth for fiscal year 2019 was driven by strong performance of the VenaSeal vein closure system, for which final approval for reimbursement payment in the U.S. from the Centers for Medicare & Medicaid Services (CMS) was received in January 2018, growth in Percutaneous Transluminal Angioplasty (PTA) balloons, as well as the launch of the Valiant Navion thoracic stent graft system which received U.S. Food and Drug Administration (U.S. FDA) and CE Mark approval in October and November 2018, respectively.